 The moon is bright.
 The full silver disk shines down, belittling my torch so that I replace it in my jacket pocket.
 Few stars are visible but a bright yellow ‘star’ shines just under the moon.
 Jupiter or Saturn?
 I realise I don’t really care.
 I approach the church along a little lane, overhung by trees, that loops off the main village road.
 To my left is a gate in the hedge.
 I stand there and gaze out over the moonlit gravestones.
 Sides facing away from the bright moon are in deep shadow, emphasising how most stones are tilted over.
-After hundreds of years of imperceptible toppling, some gravestones lean at 45 degrees.
+After hundreds of years of imperceptible toppling, some gravestones lean at forty-five degrees.

 I pass through the gate.
 Ahead of me are several gigantic yew trees.
 Pitch black, they remind me of rooks (or ‘castles’) in chess, almost square with small ‘turrets’ on top.
-I hear geese honking in the distance, then silence, air still as a quiet pond.
+I hear geese honking in the distance, then silence, the air still as a quiet pond.

 I look behind me, to neat rows of more modern gravestones.
 They resemble card, not stone, two-dimensional in the unearthly light.
 Suddenly right by me, a bird flies out of a bare tree, squawking loudly.
 I jump.

-“Hello Stan.”
+“Hello, Stan.”
 A voice comes from my side, soft, recognisable – it’s Gary from the village.

 I look around.
 “Hello stranger, you’re out late!”

 “It’s peaceful.
-No-one’s about, not even ghosts!” he laughs.
-Then, “my brother’s buried here.”
+No one’s about, not even ghosts!” he laughs.
+Then, “My brother’s buried here.”
 He gestures to his right.